Schubert puzzles and integrability I: invariant trilinear forms: The general construction

+More generally, by forgetting each of the $d$ subspaces we get maps from the $d$-step flag manifolds to $d$ different $(d-1)$-step flag manifolds, and the above concerns the cases where these maps are isomorphisms.
+Now we consider the richer situation where they need not be.

 If $Q_- \geq P_-$, then we have a projection $P_-\dom GL_n(\CC) \onto Q_-\dom GL_n(\CC)$, and pullback maps on these cohomology theories.
-Under these maps Schubert classes go to Schubert classes (and products to products), taking a string with content $(q_i)$ to the unique string with content $(p_i)$ that refines it and has the same number of inversions.
+Under these maps Schubert classes pull back to Schubert classes (and products to products), taking a string with content $(q_i)$ to the unique string with content $(p_i)$ that refines it and has the same number of inversions.
 For example,

 where the top two rows indicate the coarsening ($Q_- \geq P_-$) and the bottom row gives an example of a refinement.
 This rule tells us what to do with the boundary labels on a $(Q_-)-$puzzle to make them into the boundary of a $(P_-)-$puzzle computing the same coefficient.
 So we can naturally hope that the refinement rule extends to the interior of the puzzle as well, giving a correspondence on puzzles, not just on their boundaries.